mkaminski1988/book-notes/software-engineering-at-google/README.md

 - The [truth](https://truth.dev/) is a Google assertion framework that helps make clear error messages.
 - Don't be dogmatic about DRY (Don't Repeat Yourself) when it comes to testing, as maintaning DRY can lead to diminished test clarity.
 Instead focus on DAMP (Descriptive and Maningful Phrases).

+## Chapter 21 - Dependency Management

+- SemVer (semantic versioning) is based on an estimate of compatibility by dependency developers.
+It often does not take into account non-API related changes, such as changing code behaviors or performance regressions.
+- Google's solution is for dependent systems to "live at head" -- always use the latest version of a dependency.
+- "Live at head" requires dependency developers to test proposed changes by first testing the change on dependent systems.
+If there are breaking changes, the provide a way for dependents to update the code before committing the change upstream.
+- "Diamond dependency problem": a scenario where library `A` depends on library `B` and `C`.
+Both `B` and `C` depend on library `D` version `1.0`.
+At some point a new feature and a breaking change is added to `D` version `2.0`.
+    Library `B` is updated to work with version `1.1`, but version `C` is still pinned to `1.0`.
+A security vulnerability is detected in library `D` version `1.0`, requiring all clients to update.
+Users of library `A` must upgrade the transitive dependency, but library `C` has not yet been updated, and only one version of library `D` can be linked into an application.
+- Java applications can compile two versions of the same API by using a technique called [shading](https://softwareengineering.stackexchange.com/questions/297276/what-is-a-shaded-java-dependency).
+- SemVer solutions to dependency management depent on SAT-solvers: find a set of dependency versions that can compile together.
+Semver failures can produce false-negatives and false-positives.
+    - False-positive: dependency combination disallowed by the SAT-solver but could theoretically could have worked
+    - False-negative: dependency combination allowed by the SAT-solver but didn't work
+- Ideally, we should use evidence from CI tests (of dependents) and reputation (has this provider broken dependents before?) to determine dependency SemVer versions rather than the discretion of developers.
+- Providing a dependency outside an organization isn't free.
+It can cost reputation if you break compatibility as well as constrain package upgrades internally.